Accident and Emergency Services

 How do I contact the Emergency Out of Hours Service?

-To access this service you must telephone in advance.
-Do not turn up as this service is managed by appointment only.
+As above, to access this service you must telephone in advance.
+Do not turn up as this service is managed by appointment only or advice by telephone only.

 Phone (01) 612 7200

-A dentist will telephone you as soon as possible and advise you as to what to do next.
+A dentist will telephone you and advise you as to what to do next.
+This can be up to 2 hours from the time of your call.
+Please ensure you are available to take the return call.

 Do I have to pay for Accident and Emergency service?